 Of her debut LP These Open Roads, NO DEPRESSION said, “Haroula Rose sings with the spirit of a gypsy soul, always searching for meaning or a seed of truth in each fleeting moment.
 Her voice is at once intimate and solacing, its gentle inflections betraying a subtle, plaintive sway that enriches moments of guitar-driven folk with the pathos of classic country,” and LA WEEKLY claimed that the lonely ballad Lavender Moon is “a spooked love song kissed with atmospherics that would give Tom Waits the shivers.”
 It was produced by Andy Lemaster in his Athens, GA studio (Bright Eyes, REM, Maria Taylor), and included collaborations with Orenda Fink (Azure Ray, O+S) and John Neff (Drive By Truckers).

-To date Rose has released two EP’s, an LP, several singles, and has been remixed by Hood Internet and Fool’s Gold.
-She has garnered much critical acclaim from the likes of KCRW, LA Times, Vice, LA Weekly, NPR, Flavorpill, American Songwriter, The Bluegrass Situation and more.
-She has toured internationally and had placements in TV series, commercials, and films such as Still Alice, For A Good Time, Call…, How I Met Your Mother, American Horror Story, and Underemployed, among many others.
-She has been a guest DJ on KXLU and music supervised or consulted for films such as Fruitvale Station, for which she was also an Associate Producer.
-Haroula has been compared with the likes of Allison Krauss, Mindy Smith, Emmylou Harris, Suzanne Vega, Dolly Parton, and Jessica Lea Mayfield.
+Rose has released two EP’s, an LP, several singles, and has been remixed by Kyp Malone of TV ON THE RADIO, The Hood Internet and Fool’s Gold.
+She has garnered much critical acclaim from the likes of Marie Claire, KCRW, Nylon, LA Times, Vice, LA Weekly, NPR, Flavorpill, American Songwriter, The Bluegrass Situation and more.
+She has had placements in TV series, commercials, and films such as Still Alice, For A Good Time, Call…, How I Met Your Mother, American Horror Story, and Underemployed, among many others.
+Rose has been a guest DJ on KXLU and music supervised or consulted for films such as Fruitvale Station, for which she was also an Associate Producer.
+Her music has been compared with the likes of Allison Krauss, Mindy Smith, Emmylou Harris, Suzanne Vega, Dolly Parton, and Jessica Lea Mayfield.

 The opening track Songbird harkens back to Fleetwood Mac early days, the chorus echoing the refrain “who was gonna take care of you/who was going to care for you?” and its reprise in a haunting improvised final track are bookends, questioning how if we don’t take care of ourselves, our world, then who is?
 “I’m interested in the spaces between things just as much as the things themselves, so these interludes give some space to just be and to think, rather than be told a story outright all the time.”